 Hey Fuzzy Yellow

-My 2017 animated short "Hey Fuzzy Yellow" was turned into a full TV show in collaboration with Doobry and Toon2Tango.
+My 2017 animated short "Hey Fuzzy Yellow" was developed into a full STEAM series for preschoolers in collaboration with Doobry and Toon2Tango, designed around Reggio-Emilia principles of curiosity-led learning — the idea that you design conditions for discovery rather than deliver content at children.
 I served as showrunner and director, overseeing script, design and animation departments, as well as composing the theme song and other music components.
-The €4M, 52 x 11 minute episodes production was truly international, with scripts written by Curiosity Ink Media in the US, storyboarding and design handled by Treehouse Republic in Ireland, sound by Will Productions in France, and animation by Hotel Hungaria in Belgium.
+The €4M, 52 × 11 minute production was truly international: scripts by Curiosity Ink Media (US), storyboarding and design by Treehouse Republic (Ireland), sound by Will Productions (France), and animation by Hotel Hungaria (Belgium).
 Production wrapped in 2025, and the show is currently airing in Ireland and Latin America.

 Watch the pilot here: